wejlab/animalcules/README.md

 ##### t-SNE

+A wrapper for conduction 2D and 3D t-distributed stochastic neighbor embedding.

 Instructions:
 * Select one or more taxonomy levels in the menu (default is genus)
 * Color data points by a condition